Ukraine is united in its resistance – and you can help us!

 • Clarity in project vision and requirements

-The truth is: there’s no “IT outsourcing done right” shortcut or cookie-cutter template to use.
+There’s no “IT outsourcing done right” shortcut or cookie-cutter template to use.
 But there are some marginally right and wrong ways to structure collaboration with outsourced partners.
 That’s what we want to talk about in this post.

 IT Outsourcing Partner or Outsourcing Vendor: What’s The Difference?